dgrundel/Commatose/README.md

 Most of the methods below accept a parameter named $index_or_header.

-The easiest route is to use a CSV with a header row and reference columns using those header names.
+The easiest route is to use a CSV with a header row and reference columns using those header names, like 'Product Description', 'SKU', etc.

 However, if you don't have a header row, you can supply a 0-based integer column index.